 Document management software (DMS) extracts all of the information from a document and transfers it during export to your document management software that could be used to further automate your accounts payable processes including approval workflows, purchase order and invoice creation, email notifications, reporting, and more.

 To take your accounts payable department paperless means letting go of paper-based activities everyday and instead converting office work flows to electronic systems.

 Clothes are an internal control within the software.
-By recognizing key data in determining the next steps, approval processing allows documents to move from point A to point B with the act of approval.
+By recognising key data in determining the next steps, approval processing allows documents to move from point A to point B with the act of approval.